KaterynaSt/KaterynaSt.github.io/README.md

 * Decomposition of an online converter of text documents to PDF using actions-parameters-values.
 Check [the diagram](https://docs.google.com/document/d/1Za9TBhbFQJpkrfceEMnoZ47dvGzb52vQ2lYrARiSEWE/edit?usp=sharing).

 ## Books I have read
-__"Testing dot com"__ R.Savin 2017 (in Russian) - an excellent book for each tester.
-It explains the general goals and basic techniques in software testing.
+__"Exploratory Software Testing" - James Whittaker"__ 2009 - an excellent book for each tester.
+It explains the test design techniques and other stuff for a tester.

 __"A Practitioner's Guide to Software Test Design"__ Lee Copeland 2004 - comprehensive explanation of the fundamental techniques and approaches used in software testing.